 We will also work alongside First Alaskans Institute researching legal issues related to indigenous sovereignty and environmental and natural resource issues in support of Alaska Native Tribes and communities.
 In the past, students have worked on duties to consult with tribes, as well as researching hunting, fishing, and aboriginal rights.

-Time Commitment: Students should expect one hour-long meeting/training per month in the fall semester, with the potential for additional trainings in the spring.
+Time Commitment: Students should expect one hour-long meeting/training per month in the Fall and Spring semester, with the potential for additional trainings in the Spring.
 Students will dedicate 40 hours to work on the trip over spring break.

 For more information, please contact the student leaders at alaskablast@berkeley.edu.